Doctors Note Logo

 Not Sure If It's the Stomach Flu?

-Because diarrhea can be caused by many different conditions—from viral infections to food poisoning to more serious gastrointestinal issues—understanding what's behind your symptoms can help you make better decisions about care.
-If you're unsure what's causing your symptoms, a free AI-powered symptom checker can help you identify possible causes and determine whether home care is appropriate or if you should see a doctor.
+Because digestive symptoms like nausea, vomiting, and stomach pain can be caused by many different conditions—from viral infections to food poisoning to more serious gastrointestinal issues—understanding what's behind your discomfort is essential.
+If you're unsure what's causing your symptoms, try using a free symptom checker to help identify possible causes and determine whether home care is appropriate or if you should see a doctor.

 Online tools are not a replacement for medical care, but they can help you decide whether home care is reasonable or if you should speak to a doctor.